BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

 If you want to start an objective right after it was completed you can add the `persistent` argument at the end of its instruction string.
 For example, you could create a custom respawn system with a `die` objective.
 When the player dies, they will be teleported to the spawnpoint and the `die` objective will be started again.
-The `perstistent` argument prevents the objective from being completed, although it will run all its events.
+The `persistent` argument prevents the objective from being completed, although it will run all its events.
 To cancel such an objective you need to use `objective delete` event.

 ```YAML title="Example"